Algeria–France relations: Political relations

 One source of steady agitation has been the issue of Algerian emigration to France.
 French policies toward Algerian immigrants have been inconsistent, and French popular sentiment has generally been unfavorable toward its Arab population.
 The French government has vacillated between sweeping commitments to "codevelopment," involving extensive social networks for emigrant Algerian laborers, and support of strict regulations concerning work and study permits, random searches for legal papers, and expeditious deportation without appeal in the event of irregularities.
 North African communities in France remain relatively isolated, and chronic problems persist for Algerians trying to obtain housing, education, and employment.
 A number of racially motivated incidents occur each year between North African emigrants and French police and citizens.

-One area that highlights both the dependence of Algeria on France after the revolutionary years, as well as the dynamic of inconsistent French policies towards immigrants, is football.
-Before the revolution, Algerians players who displayed footballing excellence were called up to the French national team and were able to represent France in major competitions such as the FIFA World Cup.
-They were not allowed to represent Algeria in the FIFA World Cup since Algeria was not recognized as an independent country at the time.
-However, following the revolution, Algeria lacked the resources and infrastructure to properly develop young Algerian players and levied this responsibility on France and used France as an incubator of some sort.
-The upside of this dynamic was that Algerian players were able to gain essential football training and experience.
-However, the cream of the crop of Algerian players as a result were funneled into the French national team.
-France was quick to exercise the dual citizenship right of these Algerian players since they were of great value.
-Several Algerian players, including the legendary Zinedine Zidane, have brought much praise and glory to France and France has always been quick to highlight the French identity of these players as they excelled, while ignoring their Algerian heritage or highlighting it when they make mistakes.
-The average Algerian players developed in France are then funneled to the Algerian national team, and with such a system, the Algerian soccer team has been systematically handicapped historically.

 Equally problematic has been Algeria's handling of the emigrant issue.
 The government has provided substantial educational, economic, and cultural assistance to the emigrant community but has been less consistent in defending emigrant workers' rights in France, frequently subordinating its own workers' interests to strategic diplomatic concerns in maintaining favorable relations with France.
 The rise of Islamism in Algeria and the subsequent crackdown on the Islamists by the government have had serious implications for both countries: record numbers of Algerian Islamists have fled to France, where their cultural dissimilarity as Arab Islamists is alien to the country.